cubexy/obsidian-pdf-printer/README.md

 -   **Image quality** can be set from 0 (lowest) to 1 (highest) in the settings.
 A lower value reduces image quality, but also decreases file size.
 -   A folder for **printed images** can be set to better organize your vault.
+-   A **link to the printed PDF file** can be shown above the printed pages.
+-   The **format for embedded images** can be set to allow for custom image widths and integrations with more specific workflows.

 ## Contributing